 The announcement is now official and the fight will likely headline or semi-main event the UFC 157 event in Anaheim, California in 2013.
 Henderson will be coming off an arguable fight of the year for 2011 victory over former champion Shogun Rua while Lyoto Machida comes off of a one-sided dominant win over Ryan Bader.

 This fight had been rumored for awhile yet the UFC appeared hesitant to pull the trigger.
 Henderson’s time table for returning has always been an issue as multiple reports indicated various dates in which he could return.
-Machida has been idle since the Bader win and ..click here to read more
+Machida has been idle since the Bader win ..click here to read more

 Alexander Gustafsson, anderson silva, Dan Henderson, Jon Jones, Lyoto Machida, Mauricio Shogun Rua, UFC 157